-The graduate nurse will be capable of providing competent care.
+The graduate nurse is competent and is capable of providing direct care in structured health care settings.

 Competencies

 Upon completion of the program of study, the ASN graduate will be able to:

 - Utilize knowledge from nursing, behavioral and natural sciences to apply the nursing process in providing direct care for individuals and members of a family or group with well-defined nursing diagnoses in structured health care settings. - Assume a professional role and practice nursing within legal, ethical and professional standards, - Employ effective communication skills in interaction with clients, their family members and the health care team. - Manage direct care for individuals and members of a family or group. - Utilize interpreted research findings in nursing practice. - Demonstrate commitment to continued education.